 However, be aware that Southwest flies into Houston Hobby Airport (HOU) while KLM and Air France fly out of Houston George Bush Intercontinental Airport (IAH).
 So you’d have to change airports if you fly in on Southwest.

 Worst case, you could try to find a cheap paid ticket from your home airport to Houston or Boston.
 But do the math to see if it makes sense.

 Because you can’t use miles from other SkyTeam airlines (like Delta) to book Flying Blue Promo Awards, you’ll need to book these tickets with Flying Blue miles.

 You can transfer points from the American Express Starwood Preferred Guest card to Flying Blue in a 1:1 ratio.

 And if you transfer 20,000 points, you’ll get a 5,000 point bonus for a total of 25,000 Flying Blue miles.
 So you’re really only spending 20,000 Starwood points plus fees for a round-trip ticket to Europe.
 That’s a great deal!

 Note: Starwood points take up to 4 weeks to transfer.
 Although in my experience it’s taken from 2 to 12 days.
 So if you plan on booking, keep in mind your exact award ticket might disappear while waiting for the points to transfer!

-Alternately, if you have an American Express card that earns AMEX Membership Rewards points, like the American Express Platinum, American Express Mercedes-Benz Platinum, American Express Premier Rewards Gold, or American Express EveryDay Preferred card, you can transfer your points to Flying Blue miles at a 1:1 ratio.
+Alternately, if you have an American Express card that earns AMEX Membership Rewards points, like the American Express Platinum, American Express Mercedes-Benz Platinum, Premier Rewards Gold Card from American Express, or American Express EveryDay Preferred card, you can transfer your points to Flying Blue miles at a 1:1 ratio.

 Note: You won’t get an extra 5,000 miles on the transfer like you would with the Starwood Preferred Guest card.
 However, there have been transfer bonus promotions in the past between AMEX Membership Rewards and Flying Blue.